yalue/onnxruntime_go_examples/mnist/README.md

 ./mnist -image_path ./seven.png -invert_image
 ```

-Note that the program will also create `postprocessed_input_image.png` in the
+The program will also create `postprocessed_input_image.png` in the current
-current directory, showing the image that was passed to the neural network
+directory, showing the image that was passed to the neural network after
-after resizing and converting to grayscale.
+resizing and converting to grayscale.